The Cambodian Environment: Understanding the Country's Natural Resources

 0

-Cambodia's Environment and Natural Resources: A Delicate Balance
+Cambodia's Environment: A Delicate Balance

 Cambodia, a Southeast Asian nation known for its vibrant culture and ancient temples, is also blessed with a rich tapestry of natural resources and diverse ecosystems.
 However, these natural treasures face significant challenges due to rapid development, climate change, and unsustainable practices.